dashingsoft/pyarmor/docs/man.rst

---no-bootstrap          Do not insert bootstrap code to entry script --no-cross-protection   Do not insert protection code to entry script --plugin NAME           Insert extra code to entry script
+--no-bootstrap          Do not insert bootstrap code to entry script --no-cross-protection   Do not insert protection code to entry script --plugin NAME           Insert extra code to entry script --platform NAME         Distribute obfuscated scripts to other platform

 **DESCRIPTION**